fkryvyts-codete/graphql-subscription/README.md

 `client` - client-related code.
 Execute ```npm install``` inside this folder to install all necessary dependencies.
 After that run  ```npm start``` client app.
 Note, that you need to have both `nodejs` and `npm` [installed](https://nodejs.org/en/download/package-manager/) to do this.
+Recommended version for nodejs is `v8.9.1` or newer.
+For npm it is `5.5.1` or newer.